Updated: Nov 13, 2021

-Position of women in society has considerably changed today.
-Existence and importance of women in society is honoured today.
-Women are more educated, they have achieved high fame in the areas of literature, music and acting.
+The position of women in society has considerably changed today.
+The existence and importance of women in society are honored today.
+Women are more educated, they have achieved high fame in the areas of literature, music, and acting.
 Women are also moving toward the field of technology.
 When women lead, we see positive results.
 Some of the most efficient and exemplary responses to the COVID-19 pandemic were led by women.

 It is the process of increasing the authority and responsibility of women to make their own choices and transform them into desired actions.
 It relates to the sense of self-worth.
 Women today have realized the power to control their lives within and outside the home to make life choices.
 It elaborates that women get equal rights as men when it comes to social, political, economic stability, etc.

 Swami Vivekananda quoted that “there is no chance for the welfare of the world unless the condition of women is improved.